The Ultimate One-Week Bali Itinerary (A First-Timers Guide)

 Having a cook in this portion of our trip was very convenient because it cut helped our budget and she made traditional Balinese food.
 The hosts also have tour options for guests not knowing what activities they want to do on their stay in Bali.

 After checking into our second villa, we went to Ubud Traditional Spa for massages.
-The spa offers free pickup and dropoff from anywhere in Ubud and gives top class service from check-in to check out.
-I did not mind paying the $20 (including tip) AT ALL.
+The spa offers free pickup and drop-off from anywhere in Ubud and gives top class service from check-in to check out.

 Bali Itinerary Day 5 – Floating Breakfast + Bali Swing